What's the problem?

 The simpler problem

-Now the bare bone of problem to solve is that, If there is a line of height 0.5, standing at a distance of 0.5 from point C, what is the average distance between the point C and a point on the line?
+The reduced problem is this: a line of height 0.5 stands at a distance of 0.5 from point C. What is the average distance from C to a point on that line?

-To make our calculations easier, let's lengthen the side of the square by 2, so the distance CB is 1.
-So, now the problem becomes : If there is a line of height 1, standing at a distance of 1 from point C, what is the average distance between the point C and a point on the line?
+To make the arithmetic cleaner, scale the square by 2, so the distance CB is 1.
+The problem becomes: a line of height 1 stands at a distance of 1 from point C. What is the average distance from C to a point on that line?

 In this case, numerically the average for two lengths is